-The industry-specific nature of the SASB standards is critical to us as investors because, for example, mining companies face distinctly different material ESG issues than do softwareas-a-service companies.
-Thus, SASB serves investors like us in two important ways: 1) the standards provide a critical means to enhance systematic, comparable, and decisionuseful ESG disclosures by companies around the globe, and 2) the research underpinning the standards serves as the evidentiarybased framework for understanding and contextualizing the importance of ESG issues and how they can bear on financial performance within a given industry.
+The industry-specific nature of the SASB standards is critical to us as investors because, for example, mining companies face distinctly different material ESG issues than do software-as-aservice companies.
+Thus, SASB serves investors like us in two important ways: 1) the standards provide a critical means to enhance systematic, comparable, and decision-useful ESG disclosures by companies around the globe, and 2) the research underpinning the standards serves as the evidentiary-based framework for understanding and contextualizing the importance of ESG issues and how they can bear on financial performance within a given industry.

-displays third-party research and risk flags.
-The main display provides a see-through look at the issues identified by SASB as likely to have material financial impacts in Company X's industry and includes summary performance scores on each SASB issue.
+as likely to have material financial impacts in Company X's industry and includes summary performance scores on each SASB issue.
 Subsequent screens and dashboards provide actionable insights and additional analytics.

 The RI dashboards provide analysts and portfolio managers with real-time, enhanced analytics through bottom-up company analyses, like that shown for Company X, and top-down analytics that include performance attribution tables and related charts to assess ESG performance across portfolios.
 All these tools help us to better and more systematically integrate ESG insights into our investment processes.
-With the help of SASB and our cloudbased computing environment, we have harnessed and organized
+With the help of SASB and our cloud-based computing environment, we have harnessed and organized more than 250 million ESG data points that enhance our data comparisons and make otherwise unstructured data integral to investment decisions.